MateuszKubuszok/GameTheoryTools/README.md

 ## Requirements

-Project is written with a C++ language, and so it require some C++ compiler to be present.
+Project is written with a C++ language, and so it requires some C++ compiler to be present.
 It also makes use of GNU Multiple Precision library, and several of Boost libraries.
-These tools should be available in an user's environment for program to compile.
+These tools should be available in the user's environment for a program to compile.

 Compilations and dependencies are manged by a SCons tool.
 As such Python and SCons installations are also required.